E. W. Hornung: Biography

-Early life: 1866–86
+Early life: 1866–1886

-Hornung was born Ernest William Hornung on 7 June 1866 at Cleveland Villas, Marton, Middlesbrough; he was nicknamed Willie from an early age.
-He was the third son, and youngest of eight children, of John Peter Hornung (1821–86) and his wife Harriet née Armstrong (1824–96).
+Hornung was born Ernest William Hornung on 7 June 1866 at Cleveland Villas, Middlesbrough; he was nicknamed Willie from an early age.
+He was the third son, and youngest of eight children, of John Peter Hornung and his wife Harriet née Armstrong.
 John was christened Johan Petrus Hornung in the Transylvania region of Hungary and, after working in Hamburg for a shipping firm, had moved to Britain in the 1840s as a coal and iron merchant.
 John married Harriet in March 1848, by which time he had anglicised his name.
 At the age of 13 Hornung joined St Ninian's Preparatory School in Moffat, Dumfriesshire, before enrolling at Uppingham School in 1880.
 Hornung was well liked at school, and developed a lifelong love of cricket despite limited skills at the game, which were further worsened by bad eyesight, asthma and, according to his biographer Peter Rowland, a permanent state of generally poor health.

 When Hornung was 17 his health worsened; he left Uppingham and travelled to Australia, where it was hoped by his family that the climate would be beneficial.
 On his arrival he was employed as a tutor to the Parsons family in Mossgiel in the Riverina, south-western New South Wales.
 In addition to teaching, he spent time working in remote sheep stations in the outback and contributing material to the weekly magazine The Bulletin; he also began writing what was to become his first novel.
 Although he spent only two years in Australia, the experience was "the making of him and ... the making of his career as a writer", according to Rowland.
 Another biographer, Mark Valentine, wrote that Hornung "seems to have regarded this period as one of the most satisfying of his life".